amerkay/wp-beacon-multi-currency-forms/README.md

    - **Single Preset Amounts:** Comma-separated amounts for single donations (e.g., `10, 20, 30`).
 Note: this is a backup option that gets replaced by your settings on the BeaconCRM Form on page load.
    - **Monthly Preset Amounts:** Comma-separated amounts for monthly donations (e.g., `5, 10, 15`).
 Note: this is a backup option that gets replaced by your settings on the BeaconCRM Form on page load.
    - **Annual Preset Amounts:** Comma-separated amounts for annual donations (e.g., `50, 100, 200`).
 Note: this is a backup option that gets replaced by your settings on the BeaconCRM Form on page load.
 - **Primary Color:** Default primary color.
 Note: this is a backup option that gets replaced by your settings on the BeaconCRM Form on page load.
 - **Brand Color:** Default brand color.
 Note: this is a backup option that gets replaced by your settings on the BeaconCRM Form on page load.

-6. In the Donation Form module settings:
+#### Donation Button Module

+A simple, customizable button that links to your donation form with pre-configured parameters.

+**Settings:**
-   - **Form Name:** Select which form to display
+- **Form Name:** Select which form to link to
-   - **Required URL Parameters:** URL-encoded format specifying parameters that must be present in the page URL (e.g., `bcn_c_adopted_animal=12345&bcn_custom=abc`).
-The form will automatically redirect users if these parameters are missing or have incorrect values.
+- **Donation Settings:**
+  - **Amount:** Pre-set donation amount (leave empty for user choice)
+  - **Frequency:** Select from None, Single, Monthly, or Annual
+  - **Currency:** Select from dropdown of available currencies
+- **Button Settings:**
+  - **Button Text:** Customize the button text (default: "Donate")
+  - **Button Size:** Choose Medium, Large, or Extra Large
+  - **Button Color:** Pick a custom color using the color picker
+- **Custom URL Parameters:** Enter parameters in URL-encoded format (e.g., `campaign=spring2025&source=email`)

+**Example Use Cases:**
+- Quick donate buttons with specific amounts (e.g., "Donate $50 Monthly")
+- Campaign-specific buttons with tracking
+- Multiple donation tiers on a single page
+- Call-to-action buttons in your content

+**Visual Builder:** The button renders in the Divi visual builder, allowing you to see it while editing.

+#### Design Options for All Modules

 **Design Options:**
 - Modules support Divi's design settings